squdgy/dailyfantasystatstool/README.md

 This is an interactive tool to help when picking players to use for daily fantasy sports lineups on web sites such as DraftKings, FanDuel, DraftStreet, DraftDay etc.

-Currently, it supports DraftKings, FanDuel, and DraftDay.
+Currently, it supports DraftKings, FanDuel, and DraftDay, DraftStreet, and FantasyFeud

 It is primarily a JavaScript application, using Sencha Ext JS 4.x and their MVC framework.
 This application is dependent on a backend web service, which is coded and hosted elsewhere, so although the UI might be interesting for anyone out there, the code needs these services to work.
 There is a server.js file included, so this application can run on node, but node is not required.

 The application is currently deployed to Azure at http://draftaidapp.azurewebsites.net/.